-Buffalo River of BUFF, Current River and Jacks Fork River of OZAR, and Yellow River in EFMO are classified as National Wild and Scenic Rivers (see Appendix N for descriptions).
-The designated segment of Buffalo River also includes a 15.8-mile headwaters segment of the river and flows through the Upper Buffalo Wilderness Unit.
+Buffalo River of BUFF and Current River and Jacks Fork River of OZAR are designated by Congress as National Rivers.
+Yellow River in EFMO is protected under the National Rivers Inventory for its potential designation as a Wild and Scenic River (see Appendix N for descriptions).
+Buffalo River has a Wild and Scenic River segment that also includes a 15.8-mile headwaters segment of the river and flows through the Upper Buffalo Wilderness Unit.
 Designated rivers are subject to management guidelines to maintain certain desired conditions.
+National Rivers Inventory receive protections that prevent the loss of potential for designation as wild and scenic.
 These are outlined in Table 3.4.1.